Best moments from Red Bull Cliff Diving you can’t miss

 Will Hunt and Iffland return to winning ways, or can Carlson and Heslop extend their leads in the fight for the 2022 King Kahekili trophies?
 It's sure to be another high quality and exciting competition.

-Watch the Boston replay on Red Bull TV, and don't miss the Paris event in two weeks' time.
+Watch the Boston replay here, and don't miss the Paris event, which will be live on Red Bull TV on June 18 at 2pm GMT (4pm CEST).

 Download the free Red Bull TV app and catch the cliff diving action on all your devices!
 Get the app here